Oral and maxillofacial surgery: India

-Oral and maxillofacial surgery, also known as OMFS, is a branch recognized by DCI (Dental Council of India).
+Oral and maxillofacial surgery, also known as OMFS, is a branch recognised by DCI (Dental Council of India).
 Becoming a maxillofacial surgeon requires a five-year dental degree followed by three years of post-graduate specialisation.
 Oral and maxillofacial surgery includes the treatment of complex dental surgery, including wisdom tooth removal, dental implant, craniomaxillofacial trauma, orofacial pain (trigeminal neuralgia) and jaw joint pain (temporomandibular disorder) management, jaw joint replacement for ankylosis and deformed jaw joint cases, Lefort-3 distraction for craniosynostosis case, jaw tumour and cyst removal surgery, head and neck cancer, facial aesthetic like rhinoplasty, eye and ear plastic surgery, facial cosmetic surgery, microvascular surgery, and cleft and craniomaxillofacial surgery.
 A maxillofacial surgeon is considered one of the required members of an emergency team.
 Almost 20-25% of trauma patients usually have sustained facial trauma, and that needs urgent opinion and primary management that can be better managed by maxillofacial experts.

 Australia and New Zealand

-In Australia and New Zealand, oral and maxillofacial surgery is recognised as both a specialty of medicine and dentistry.
+In Australia and New Zealand, oral and maxillofacial surgery is recognised as both a speciality of medicine and dentistry.
 Degrees in both medicine and dentistry are compulsory prior to being accepted for surgical training.
 The scope of practice is broad and there is the ability to undertake subspecialty fellowships in areas such as head and neck surgery and microvascular reconstruction.

 Globally

-In other countries, oral and maxillofacial surgery as a specialty exists but under different forms, as the work is sometimes performed by a single or dual qualified specialist depending on each country's regulations and training opportunities available.
-In several countries, oral and maxillofacial surgery is a specialty recognized by a professional association, as is the case with the Dental Council of India, American Dental Association, Royal College of Surgeons of England, Royal College of Surgeons of Edinburgh, Royal College of Dentists of Canada, Royal Australasian College of Surgeons and Brazilian Federal Council of Odontology (CFO).
+In other countries, oral and maxillofacial surgery as a speciality exists but under different forms, as the work is sometimes performed by a single or dual qualified specialist depending on each country's regulations and training opportunities available.
+In several countries, oral and maxillofacial surgery is a speciality recognised by a professional association, as is the case with the Dental Council of India, American Dental Association, Royal College of Surgeons of England, Royal College of Surgeons of Edinburgh, Royal College of Dentists of Canada, Royal Australasian College of Surgeons and Brazilian Federal Council of Odontology (CFO).